Tourist Attractions in Vermont

 Jay Peak Resort.
 Jay Peak features a unique aerial tramway that transports skiers and snowboarders to its 64 trails and glades that are ideal for a day of snowy fun with the whole family. www.jaypeakresort.com

 Dog Mountain & Dog Chapel.
-Located in St. Johnsbury, Dog Mountain is a mountain-top farm and the home of artist Stephen Hunek's art gallery.
+Located in St. Johnsbury, Dog Mountain is a mountain-top farm and the home of late artist Stephen Hunek's art gallery.
 Dogs and their owners can roam on 400 wooded acres and visit the Dog Chapel and sculpture garden, both dedicated to the love of dogs. www.dogmt.com

 Cannon Mountain Ski Area.
 Experience world class skiing on more than 50 well-groomed trails and runs all designed to please skiers of every age and ability.
 Cannon offers seasonal events, kids' programs, a ski school, a rental shop, and on-site dining. www.cannonmt.com

 St. Johnsbury Athenaeum.
 Constructed in 1871, this national historic landmark serves as a unique center of culture and learning and offers a free public library holding more than 40,000 books and an art gallery that holds a permanent collection of 19th-century paintings and marble sculptures. www.stjathenaeum.org